sambarrows/minimal-mistakes/_posts/2017-03-26-school_websites_web.md

 I investigate what information schools in England choose to present on their websites.
 In particular, should prospective parents should be concerned if a school fails to mention examination or inspection results?

 On the face of it, we might suspect that if a school's website talks a lot about culture or other attributes but fails to mention academic performance, this should raise the suspicions.
-Poorly performing schools may well bury bad news and try and highlight the areas were they perform better.
+Poorly performing schools may well bury bad news and try and highlight the areas where they perform better.

 But this is not necessarily the case.
 The theory of "information unravelling" proposes that because consumers can infer that organizations that do not disclose information are likely to have worse quality than firms that do, everyone has an incentive to disclose.
 The theory of "countersignalling goes even further: not disclosing information may signal that schools are so confident their academic performance is impressive that they don't even need to mention it (see [Luca & Smith 2015](http://www.sciencedirect.com/science/article/pii/S0167268114003369)).